 In 2006 & 07, the school received 8 new modular classrooms and a new soccer & track field.
 Also in 2007, the Athletic Center was completed and the refurbished Thrift Shop and St. Vincent de Paul Outreach re-opened.
 In 2008, the Life Center opened, containing the parish offices, parish hall and meeting rooms.

-In 2012, Treasures of the Son - a new child care facility opened on the south side of the Athletic Center and the Book & Gift Shop was relocated into a larger space in the Life Center and reopened as In His Holy Name Book & Gift Shop.
+In 2012, The Book & Gift Shop was relocated into a larger space in the Life Center and reopened as In His Holy Name Book & Gift Shop.
 Our shop carries unique, quality Catholic books and gifts for every occasion – with selections of jewelry, rosaries, statues, sacramentals, crucifixes and more.